- Embedded Journal vs UFS Journal

 Alluxio supports taking backup without causing service unavailability on a HA cluster configuration.
-When enabled, Alluxio leading master delegates backups to backup masters in cluster.
+When enabled, Alluxio leading master delegates backups to stand-by masters in the cluster.
 After configuring backup delegation, both manual and scheduled backups will run in delegated mode.

-Backup delegation can be configured with below properties:
+Backup delegation can be configured with the below properties:

-alluxio.master.backup.delegation.enabled: Whether to delegate backups to backup masters.
+alluxio.master.backup.delegation.enabled: Whether to delegate backups to stand-by masters.
 Default:

-alluxio.master.backup.heartbeat.interval: Interval at which backup master that is taking the backup will update the leading master with current backup status.
+alluxio.master.backup.heartbeat.interval: Interval at which stand-by master that is taking the backup will update the leading master with current backup status.
 Default:

-There are some advanced properties that controls the communication between Alluxio masters for coordinating the backup:
+Some advanced properties control the communication between Alluxio masters for coordinating the backup:

 alluxio.master.backup.transport.timeout: Communication timeout for messaging between masters for coordinating backup.
 Default:

-alluxio.master.backup.connect.interval.min: Minimum duration to sleep before retrying after unsuccessful handshake between backup master and leading master.
+alluxio.master.backup.connect.interval.min: Minimum duration to sleep before retrying after unsuccessful handshake between stand-by master and leading master.
 Default:

-alluxio.master.backup.connect.interval.max: Maximum duration to sleep before retrying after unsuccessful handshake between backup master and leading master.
+alluxio.master.backup.connect.interval.max: Maximum duration to sleep before retrying after unsuccessful handshake between stand-by master and leading master.
 Default:

 alluxio.master.backup.abandon.timeout: Specifies how long the leading master waits for a heart-beat before abandoning the backup.
 Default: